 Ephemeral storages volumes

 The behavior of ephemeral storages is different than what you are used to in Docker, in Kubernetes the volume outlives any containers that run within the Pod and the data is preserved across container restarts.
-But if the Pod get killed, the volume is automatically removed.
+But if the Pod gets killed, the volume is automatically removed.

 Persistent storage volumes

-We are looking forward for Kubernetes support to Local Persistent Storages as it will definitely be the best fit for running databases, but in the meantime, we use ephemeral storages by default.
+We are looking forward to Kubernetes support to Local Persistent Storages as it will definitely be the best fit for running databases, but in the meantime, we use ephemeral storages by default.
 At this point, you might wonder why we are using ephemeral storages instead of the persistent ones.
 Not surprisingly, there are many reasons for that:

 - Ephemeral storages are faster and cheaper than persistent, it would require more infrastructure/networking to use persistent storages as you need to send the data back and forth